 The Scrum Master should be in that same location.
 The Product Owner may be located elsewhere.
-I trained and coached nearly 20 teams using this pattern at various clients.
+I trained and coached over 20 teams to effectively use this pattern at various clients.
 It seemed to help when the development team was the same company and not a vendor, though I’ve seen it work with vendors as well.

 Tips for Success:

-- Low or high-tech cameras and video conference capabilities to connect the co-located team with the Product Owner.
+- Use low or high-tech cameras and video conference capabilities to connect the co-located team with the Product Owner.

-- Minimize Timezone separation between the Dev Team and the Product Owner.
+- Minimize timezone separation between the Dev Team and the Product Owner.
 For example, for Product Owners in the US, Teams in South America or Canada have the the least timezone separation, even though they are geographically separated.

-- If you are frequently a buyer from vendors in this space, build this into your contracting process.
+- If you frequently buy from vendors in this space, build team co-location this into your contracting process.
 Don’t let the vendor assemble a group of individuals from different places because there is a hidden cost of their productivity.

 #3 – Sister or Pair Teams

 Sometimes with a larger team that is spread across two locations, that team can be split into two smaller teams that each can be co-located within their geography.
 By co-locating two smaller teams, the number of communications across the geographies can be minimized.

 In a recent example from one of my financial services clients, they had a development team of 9 team members that were split between Chicago and Chennai India.
 The Product Owner was located in Chicago.